 Saké Day originated over 35 years ago, in 1978, by a declaration of the Japan Sake Brewers Association and is now celebrated worldwide.
 Why was October 1 chosen?
 Interestingly, the Chinese character for Sake (酒) is very similar to the Chinese zodiac sign for the Rooster (酉), the tenth sign.
 Thus, the first day of the tenth month, October, became Sake Day.
-It may also be due in part to the fact that October is generally considered to be the official start of the Sake brewing season.
+It is probably also due, in part, to the fact that October is generally considered to be the official start of the Sake brewing season.

 What are you doing to celebrate Sake Day?
 Let me provide some additional ways to learn about, experience and support Sake.

-1) Tomorrow, and tomorrow only, you can get a FREE copy of the e-book of my first Tipsy Sensei novel, Gods, Demons & Sake, This exciting, supernatural thriller pits Nate Randall, a Boston-based Sake expert, against a terrible Japanese creature which seeks an ancient artifact of great power.
+Demons, Gods & Sake, This exciting, supernatural thriller pits Nate Randall, a Boston-based Sake expert, against an Oni, a terrible Japanese creature, which seeks an ancient artifact of great power.
 In his quest to thwart this evil, Nate encounters other adversaries, including a ruthless Yakuza clan.
 However, he also acquires a mysterious ally, a sword-wielding man with his own secrets.
 The action spans the globe, from Boston to Japan, and the stakes have never been higher for Nate.
 Grab a copy of this novel tomorrow, which has ten 5-Star reviews on Amazon, while it is FREE.

 If you are looking to hold a different event, something beyond the usual wine tasting, why not try a Sake event instead.
 Sake pairs with all types of cuisines so a Sake dinner could be held at any restaurant, from Italian to French, Spanish to a Burger joint.
 If you are interested in any of these services, just email me and we can discuss the possibilities.